karanspot/is-spot-workloads/README.md

 #########################################################################
 #########################################################################

-The PDB fk-pdb in namespace testing is too restrictive PDB Spec:
+The PDB fk-pdb in namespace testing has no disruptions allowed PDB Spec:
  {'max_unavailable': None,
  'min_available': 2,